 The end result is either a pure cast iron Dutch oven or, in some cases, a cast iron pot with a nonstick enamel finish.

-Beyond the material it’s made of, there are other a few other features to consider when selecting a Dutch oven.
+Beyond the material it’s made of, there are a few other features to consider when selecting a Dutch oven.

 Dutch ovens are measured by their capacity.
 A small Dutch oven might hold two quarts; a large Dutch oven might hold 12 quarts.

 Most cooks base their choice of size on how many people they’ll be cooking for.
+If you cook for a household of two, but frequently entertain larger groups, you may want to get two sizes.

 Most Dutch ovens are either round or oval in shape.
 For stews, soups, and similar dishes, a round Dutch oven is optimal.